hyiltiz/vim-plugins-profile/README.md

 plugins (but not the functions) that you really care about.

 I am poor at doing mental math, even for simple sums.
-However, with the power of a simple bash script and R, we can get all we want.
+However, with the power of a simple bash script and `R`, we can get all we want.

 ### Supported Plugin-Managers